TNR cat

 Definitions

-FBCAS accepts community cat(s) from residents of unincorporated Fort Bend County on Tuesdays, Wednesdays and Thursdays between 8:00 am and 9:00 am.
+FBCAS accepts community cat(s) from residents of unincorporated Fort Bend County on Wednesdays between 8:00 am and 9:00 am.
 Cats need to be in a carrier or humane trap and covered with a towel or light sheet.
+We will accept one cat per address each Wednesday and ask that you provide us with a can of cat food so that we can make sure they are fed before they are released.

 Community Cat: shall mean a free-roaming cat who may be cared for by one or more residents of the immediate area who is/are known or unknown; a community cat may or may not be feral.